dd-bim/IfcGeoRef/Documentation/Documentation.md

 - Possible reason: no permission to write in the directory of the imported IFC-file
 - Proposed solution: copy IFC-file to a local directory and try again

+**While Opening Log and/or JSON files:**

+- Possible reason: no standard program for .txt and/or .json files is set in your system
+- Proposed solution: set a standard program for opening of .txt and/or .json files, e. g. editor

 ##Built with

 - [xBIM Toolkit](http://docs.xbim.net/) - Main functionality used to read IFC-files